Rat Temple, Karni Mata, Bikaner

 Rats inside the Temple of the Rats

-2. Junagarh Fort
+2. The well preserved Junagarh Fort

 When returning to the city we pass in tuc-tuc in front of the Fort of Junagarh.
 Built in the 16th century, it is one of the best preserved forts in India and is right in the middle of the city.
 Entry costs 300 rupees.
 We say not to visit it as we were just in time.